 - Specifying Graph Languages.
-In our recent work [7] we analysed decidability and closure properties for graph languages specified by type graphs.
+In our recent work [8] we analysed decidability and closure properties for graph languages specified by type graphs.
 While not being as expressive as recognizable graph languages, we proved positive results with respect to decidability problems for the two simplest cases of specification formalisms, namely type graph languages and restriction graph languages.
 A type graph language contains all graphs which allow a homomorphism into a given type graph, whereas a restriction graph language includes all graphs that do not contain an homomorphic image of a given type graph.
 We also extended the formalism in two different ways: First, we introduced boolean connectives between type graphs to generate a type graph logic and second, we increased the expressiveness of the type graph itself, by adding annotations to every type graph element.

-In case of the type graph logic, one already obtains the desired closure properties for free since they are semantically given by the logical \land, \lor and \neg operators.
+In case of the type graph logic, one already obtains the desired closure properties for free since they are semantically given by the logical conjunction, disjunction and negation operators.
+Due to the presence of these boolean operators the language inclusion problem can be reduced to the emptiness problem.
 However, it is still impossible to compute postconditions within this formalism.
-This is due to the fact, that one can not express the existence of a subgraph (here the right hand-side graph from a graph transformation rule) in every graph contained in the specified graph language.
+This is due to the fact that one can not express the existence of a subgraph (here the right hand-side graph from a graph transformation rule) in every graph contained in the specified graph language.

-We defined a category of annotated type graphs, to generate an abstract framework, from which most existing formalisms based on type graphs can be instantiated.
-Annotations are used to globally count all elements that can be mapped to the elements in the type graph.
+We defined a category of annotated type graphs, to generate an abstract framework, from which existing formalisms based on type graphs can be instantiated.
+Each type graph is enriched with a set of annotations, whereas every annotation can be parametrized.
+For instance, in one of our settings, the annotations are used to globally count all elements that can be mapped to the elements in the type graph.
 This is different from UML multiplicities, which are locally specified on the edges.
+The reason to allow several annotations for one type graph, instead of a single annotation, is mainly to ensure closure under union.

-Adding these annotations to the type graph itself, the expressiveness is too powerful, such that the language inclusion problem becomes hard to decide.
+By adding annotations to the type graph, the expressiveness is too powerful, such that the language inclusion problem becomes hard to decide.
 We only obtained positive results for the language inclusion problem by restricting the analysed graph languages to only contain graphs up to a given pathwidth (equivalent to [1]).
 The situation remains unclear for the unbounded case and is an open problem.
+At the same time, it remained unclear if the framework of annotated type graphs is closed under the complement operation.
 However, by adding annotations to the formalism, we were able to compute postconditions of rule applications, which was impossible in the other refinements of the type graph specification language.
+In addition, we investigated closure under rule application, e.g. invariant checking for our frameworks.
+An overview of the results given in [8] is shown in the following table, where the checkmark is shown in brackets, whenever the results hold only for the bounded case so far: